 Belvedere, Holland Park

-Tucked away in the heart of Holland Park, Belvedere fits right in with the glamour of its west London location.
-Serving creative menus of Mediterranean cuisine, an evening here is bound to be grand and lavish, complete with charming Italian hospitality that will have you feeling right at home.
+What: Tucked away in the heart of Holland Park, Belvedere fits right in with the glamour of its picturesque west London location.
+Serving creative menus of Mediterranean cuisine (the pear, gorgonzola, and pecan pizza is one imaginative highlight), Belvedere also serves up charming Italian hospitality and terracotta Tuscany-inspired decor that will have you feeling transported, yet right at home at the same time.

-Where: Off Abbotsbury Road, Holland Park, London, W8 6LU
+Where: Off Abbotsbury Road, Holland Park, W8 6LU

 Book now: Belvedere